-The purpose of the master plan is to guide future development towards the economic and efficient use of land; promote the public health, safety, and general welfare; help guide the preservation of historic resources and character of the Township; provide for adequate transportation systems, public utilities, and recreation; and ensure efficient expenditure of public funds.
+The purpose of the master plan is to guide future development towards the economic and efficient use of land; promote the public health, safety, and general welfare; help guide the preservation of historic resources and character of the Township; promote wise use of natural resources and protection of the environment; provide for adequate transportation systems, public utilities, and recreation; and ensure efficient expenditure of public funds.
 The Plan adoption is subject to a public hearing and approval by resolution of the L'Anse Township Planning Commission and Township Board.
 (Township Board approval is optional but highly recommended.)